thiagozg/GitHubJobs-Clojure-Service/README.md

 ### How to run

-1. First of all you'll need [lein](https://leiningen.org/) configured
+1. First of all, you'll need [lein](https://leiningen.org/) configured
 2. [Datomic Credentials](https://www.datomic.com/get-datomic.html) to download Pro version
 3. Substitute `${hue}` for your credentials and execute:
 ```